 Like I mentioned before, retail sales of caffeine powder have been banned, so I had to use the next best thing: Caffeine gel cap pills.

-In order to try to extract the most out of the grapefruit peel, I threw the left over syrupy peel into a blender with some boiling water, then poured the results through a coffee filter.
+In order to try to extract the most out of the grapefruit peel, I threw the left over syrupy peel into a blender with some hot/warm water, then poured the results through a coffee filter.
 (Plastic blender users: Be careful!
 Too hot of water can crack your blender carafe!)